-Establishing a healthy lifestyle, which includes habits such as wearing a seat belt, eating a healthy diet, getting enough physical exercise, wearing sunscreen, and not smoking
+Establishing a healthy lifestyle, which includes healthy habits such as wearing a seat belt, eating a healthy diet, getting enough physical exercise, wearing sunscreen, and not smoking

-Getting vaccinated Overview of Immunization Immunization enables the body to better defend itself against diseases caused by certain bacteria or viruses.
-Immunity (the ability of the body to defend itself against diseases caused by certain... read more to prevent infectious diseases such as influenza, pneumococcal pneumonia, and childhood infections
+Getting vaccinated Overview of Immunization Immunization (vaccination) helps the body defend itself against diseases caused by certain bacteria or viruses.
+Immunity (the ability of the body to defend itself against diseases caused by... read more to prevent infectious diseases such as influenza, pneumococcal pneumonia, and childhood infections

 Eating plenty of vegetables, fruits, and whole-grain cereals and breads, partly because such a diet is high in fiber Fiber Some foods contain fiber, which is a tough complex carbohydrate.
 Fiber may be Partly soluble: It dissolves in water, and the body may be able to digest some of it.
 Insoluble: It does not dissolve... read more